Chapter 4.25

 4.25.090 Limited right-of-way use permit.

-(1) Upon filing of a complete application, payment of the fee, and posting of the required bond for restoration of the right-of-way, the city may issue a limited right-of-way use permit authorizing the use of city road right-of-way, for use by designated private parties for a specific use and duration.
+(1) Upon filing of a complete application, payment of the fee, providing the required insurance, and posting of the required bond for restoration of the right-of-way, the city may issue a limited right-of-way use permit authorizing the use of city road right-of-way, for use by designated private parties for a specific use and duration.

 (2) The limited use permit may require construction and restoration of the right-of-way to adopted standards based on the nature and duration of the specific use, and subject to inspection.
 In addition, conditions may be imposed to assure the compliance with city plans, policies, standards and regulations.
 Such conditions may require performance in excess of adopted road standards.

-(3) The permit applicant may be required to post bond payable to the city in amounts determined by the public works director based on current bonding requirements schedules in Chapter 19.25 FWRC which:
+(3) The permit applicant may be required to post bond payable to the city in amounts determined by the public works director, unless otherwise required through the permit applicant’s franchise agreement or other requirements in the FWRC or state law, which:

-(a) Guarantee construction and maintenance of the roadway, drainage and retention/detention facilities in compliance with adopted standards; and
+(a) Guarantees construction and maintenance of the roadway, drainage and retention/detention facilities in compliance with adopted standards; and

-(b) Guarantee restoration of the right-of-way to a condition consistent with the right-of-way use permit including blocking of access to the right-of-way at the expiration of the permit period.
+(b) Guarantees restoration of the right-of-way to a condition consistent with the right-of-way use permit including blocking of access to the right-of-way at the expiration of the permit period; and

 4.25.100 Extended right-of-way use permit.